jongwong/monaco-vue/README.md

-# Monaco HTML
+# Monaco Vue

-HTML language plugin for the Monaco Editor.
-It provides the following features when editing HTML files:
+Vue language plugin for the Monaco Editor.
+It provides the following features when editing vue files:
-* Code completion
+* Code completion(javascript css html for vue)
 * Formatting
 * Document Highlights
 * Link detection
 * Syntax highlighting

-Internally the HTML plugin uses the [vscode-html-languageservice](https://github.com/Microsoft/vscode-html-languageservice) node module, providing the implementation of the functionally listed above.
+Internally the Vue plugin uses the [vscode-html-languageservice](https://github.com/Microsoft/vscode-html-languageservice) node module, providing the implementation of the functionally listed above.
 The same module is also used in [Visual Studio Code](https://github.com/Microsoft/vscode) to power the HTML editing experience.